jaygriggsau/Project-WhoWouldWin/README.md

 1) Clarified the idea and used figma to create some mockups
 2) Map out workflow and divided task into trello actions
-3) Aimed for MVP one by Wed. night so I would have time to work on CSS.
+3) Aimed for MVP done by Wed. night so I would have time to work on CSS.
 4) After getting to MVP I was able to start working on the design of my site.